ashah04-ysu/admin-panel/README.md

 ## Installation
 1. Clone the repository: `git clone https://github.com/ashah04-ysu/admin-panel.git`
 2. Navigate to the project directory: `cd admin-panel`
-3. Ensure you have Composer installed.
+3. Ensure you have Laravel, Composer installed along with the required libraries such as `league/csv`.
-4. Run the following command to install the project dependencies:
-5. Make sure you have MySQL server running on port 3306 and Redis server running.
+4. Make sure you have MySQL server running on port 3306.
-6. Set the password for the MySQL server to `root` and the username to `root`.
-7. Create a database named `laravel` in your MySQL server.
+5. Create a database named `laravel` in your MySQL server.
-8. Run the following command to migrate the necessary database tables:
+6. Migrate the necessary database tables:
-9. After migrating the tables, start the Laravel development server by running the following command:
+7. After migrating the tables, start the Laravel development server.
-10. Open your browser and visit `localhost` or `127.0.0.1:8000/admin` to access the admin panel.
+8. Open your browser and visit `localhost` or `127.0.0.1:8000/admin` to access the admin panel.

 ### Screenshots
 ![Admin Panel Screenshot 1](screenshots/screenshot1.png)